matspettersson/IoTSummerCourse2021/report/report.md

 # Objective

-I chose this project to explore different alternatives and solutions rather than fulfilling one specific practical use case.
+I chose this project to explore different alternatives and solutions related to middleware rather than fulfilling one specific practical use case.

 First of all, and most important, I wanted to learn about IoT and especially MicroPython devices and how they interact with sensors to collect data and how that data is shared.
 I also wanted to explore MQTT brokers and how to share and visualize the sensor data.

 Therefore I chose to focus on local installations in my home network on a Raspberry Pi, rather than working in a cloud environment.

+In order to learn about connectivity with sensors I chose three different types: one digital, one using the I2C bus and one analogue.
+I measure temperature, air pressure, air humidity and soil humidity.

 ## In Summary
 This tutorial will guide you to get started with connecting sensors to a LoPy4 device running MicroPython and expose the sensor data using MQTT.